sap-contributions/storage-cli/README.md

   ```
 - Create a GitHub pull request, selecting `main` as the target branch

+## Releases

+### Manual Release
+Releases must be triggered manually by an approver.
+This can be done either via `GitHub Actions` (workflow dispatch) or through the `GitHub Releases` page using the **Draft a new release** option.
+The *Release Manual* workflow is responsible for creating and completing the release.

+Option 1: Release via Workflow Dispatch

+- Go to Actions and select the *Release Manual* workflow.

+- Click **Run workflow**.

+- Enter the next incremented version number with the v prefix (for example, v1.2.3).

+- The workflow will create the release and upload the build artifacts once completed.

+Option 2: Release via Draft Release

+- Go to Releases and click **Draft a new release**.

+- Create a new tag using the next incremented version with the v prefix.

+- Fill in the release title and description.

+- Click Publish release.

+- The release will appear immediately on the Releases page.
+This action will also trigger the *Release Manual* workflow, which will build the artifacts and upload them to the published release once the workflow finishes.

 ## Notes
 These commit IDs represent the last migration checkpoint from each provider's original repository, marking the final commit that was copied during the consolidation process.